Some posts contain compensated links. Please read this disclaimer for more info.

 Obviously, the big cities are always busy, especially during the rush hours (7.30-9.30am, and 4.30-6.30pm).
 No matter what time of day, the cities are bustling, but don’t let this put you off because places like Zagreb are fantastic to drive around.
 Most of the big towns and cities in Croatia have public transport, so you could go down this route, too, if you don’t want to brave the traffic.

 The countryside in and around Croatia is undoubtedly rewarding and is definitely worth checking out.
-During the summer months, there will likely be more traffic around, but these roads are never too busy.
+There will likely be more traffic around during the summer months, but these roads are never too busy.

 Bear in mind that country roads can be twisting and winding, and sometimes the night lighting isn’t the best.
-Many also don’t have the central white line, but care and attention is all that is needed.
-Do be careful of wildlife on the roads in these parts of the country, as well as farm vehicles, which could slow you down.
+Many also don’t have the central white line, but care and attention are needed.
+Do be careful of wildlife on the roads in these parts of the country and farm vehicles, which could slow you down.

 Electric Cars In Croatia